Systems Concepts and Tools

 By far the best way to learn how to use Critical Systems Heuristics is to use it.
 And that is why I wrote Values in Action as a workbook and not a textbook.
 It contains exercises, case examples and tasks that guide you through a learning journey.
 The workbook is donationware; pay nothing or what it is worth to you.
 Your choice.
 There is also a 30 minute video that explains the approach.

-Systems diagrams: A Practical Guide
+Systems Diagrams: A Practical Guide

 The past few years has seen increased use of system diagrams in evaluation and by evaluation clients.
 System diagrams provide an excellent way of clarifying complex situations and help to address identified problems.
 Potential users are not spoilt for choice - there are literally dozens of different diagram-based approaches.